vineetpatel725/email-bot/README.md

  Bot that send the email automatically

 **This bot is written to send the email automatically.
+All you need to do is sign in to your account.
 Bot will ask you to who to email.**

 # Required Packages